adlnet/xAPIWrapper/README.md

     {
         trace: "statement.context.contextActivities.group[2].id",
-        message: "id property, if present, must be a URI string.",
+        message: "id property, if present, must be a URI string."
-        level: "VIOLATION"
     }
 The trace is formatted akin to Javascript object and Array access notation.
 It should be possible to copy a trace into a Javascript console or debugger watch field, substitute the initial "statement" with the actual name of the evaluated statement variable, and thus directly see the erroneous value.

 The `message` property gives a human-readable explanation of the error.

+The validator is based off of the great work from [ZackPierce](https://github.com/ZackPierce/xAPI-Validator-JS)